NomicFoundation/hardhat/docs/guides/compile-contracts.md

 The [HRE] has an `artifacts` object with helper methods.
 For example, you can get a list with the paths to all artifacts by calling `hre.artifacts.getArtifactPaths()`.

 You can also read an artifact using the name of the contract by calling `hre.artifacts.readArtifact("Bar")` and that will give us the content of the artifact for the `Bar` contract in `Bar.sol`.
-This works because there is only one contract `Bar` in the whole project, but calling `hre.artifacts.readArtifact("Foo")`, would yield an error because there are two `Foo` contracts.
+This works because there is only one contract `Bar` in the whole project, but calling `hre.artifacts.readArtifact("Foo")`, would throw an error because there are two `Foo` contracts.
 To disambiguate, you have to use the **Fully Qualified Name** of the contract: `hre.artifacts.readArtifact("contracts/Foo.sol:Foo")`.

 ### Directory structure
 The `artifacts/` directory has a structure that follows the original directory structure of the contracts.
 For example, if your contracts look like this: